 These questions make up something called the "problem statement," and they're so important, LivePlan includes them in both the Pitch and Plan documents.

 If these questions seem daunting, that's okay - many entrepreneurs feel this way.
-This article will give you some good starting points for figuring out your answers.
+This article will give you some good starting points for determining your answers.

 Note: If you're finding the character limits in the Pitch too restrictive, you may want to use the Plan tab instead, where there are no character limits.